khalilhajij/optimal-exam-scheduler/README.md

-An optimal exam scheduler for PSU
+An optimal exam scheduler for PSU using Timefold